My Approach to Task/Time Management. Part 2: Tool set

 As you can see, in the

 Lifelogging directory, I have the following subdirectories:

 _docs, where I store different information that I want to refer to from time to time during my task/time management activities.
-For instance, there I have files where I note different research concepts, business ideas, the list of the books I would like to read, the list of the habits I want to develop, etc. This is very convenient to have such information next to your plans.
+For instance, there I have files where I note different links, the list of the books I would like to read, the list of the habits I want to develop, etc. This is very convenient to have such information next to your plans.
 For instance, when you set the plan for the next month, you can always open the file with the habits list and pick several that you want to develop this month.

 _template, where I store templates for year, month, and week files.

 2020subdirectories store the time/task management information related to a particular year.
 Each of this directories has the following structure: